Samar2411/Samar2411.github.io/README.md

-* # Samar2411.github.io
+Welcome to my page
-# Here we combine my LOVE FOR HUMAN PSYCHOLOGY WITH TECH, ENTHUSIASM, curiosity, AND LOVE FOR EXPLORATION!
+Here we combine my LOVE FOR HUMAN PSYCHOLOGY WITH TECH, ENTHUSIASM, curiosity, AND LOVE FOR EXPLORATION!
+About me